f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 Section 1.4 - Leverage Entra ID to protect Cloud Apps
 --------------------------------------------------------

-In this lab, we will verify that ``user1`` can access any cloud app federated with Entra ID.
+In this lab, we will verify that ``user`` can access any cloud app federated with Entra ID.

 As mentioned earlier, customers often deploy applications ``on-prem`` and in ``public clouds``.
 If the customer uses **Entra ID as their IDaaS**, it will federate all cloud apps within this Entra ID tenant.